Degree – Master of Science in Agriculture, MS

 Before candidacy for graduation can be confirmed, each student progression to degree completion will be evaluated to determine if student has met all academic requirements for course work and other aspects of the student’s course of study and Graduate School requirements.
 When these requirements are met, the student is cleared for graduation.

 Time to Degree Completion

-Alcorn’s time to degree completion policy allows 6 years to complete the agronomy professional option program.
+Alcorn’s time to degree completion policy allows 6 years to complete the education specialist program.
 Degree completion depends on the pace a student completes the curriculum.
 If the time exceeds six years, the student must petition the Graduate School to consider an appeal for more time to degree completion.

 See the Student Academic Appeals Policy for Expiration of Timeline for additional requirements

 Degree Plan and Course Sequence

 PS 559 Advanced Soil Fertility

 PS 590 Advanced Research Techniques